 LC Fickle About Dried Fruit?
 Note

-You may be fickle about dried fruit, although this recipe isn’t.
+You may be fickle about which dried fruits you fancy, although this recipe isn’t.
 We can see swapping any of several dried fruits for the apricots and sour cherries.
 Raisins, whether dark or golden, for starters.
-Dried prunes, a.k.a. the dread plums, for sure.
-Cranberries, perhaps?
-Figs tempt us, too.
+Dried plums, a.k.a. the dread prunes, for sure.
+Cranberries for fall, perhaps?
+Figs tempt us, that’s for certain.
+What fruits do you find becoming in this sorta incarnation?
+Let us know in a comment below.

 Apricot-Cherry Coconut Bars Recipe